mertturkmenoglu/wanderlust/README.md

     - Public Lists
 - Reviews:
   - Create reviews.
-  - Rate POIs.
+  - Rate places.
   - Upload images.
   - Filter reviews by rating and date.
   - Sort reviews by rating and date.
 - Lists, Bookmarks, Favorites:
   - Create lists.
-  - Add POIs to your lists.
+  - Add places to your lists.
   - View other users' public lists.
   - Create bookmarks.
-  - Add POIs to your favorites.
+  - Add places to your favorites.
 - Trip planning:
   - Create trips.
-  - Add POIs to your trips.
+  - Add places to your trips.
   - Invite friends to your trips.
   - View other users' trips.
   - Add requested amenities.